How to Pack Light: Master the Art of the Carry-On Only Trip

 The Solution: Adoption of the "Sink Wash" method using Sea to Summit Pocket Laundry Wash.
 By packing only 4 days of clothes and washing them every 3rd night, they reclaimed 60% of their bag space for lenses and a tripod.

 The Result: They traveled through 12 cities using only the Peak Design 45L Travel Backpack.
-They saved an estimated 12 hours total by not waiting for luggage and never paid for a taxi, comfortably using the subway system.
+They saved an estimated 12 hours total by not waiting for luggage.

-Tech 65W GaN Charger, Power bank, Universal Adapter Use a dedicated tech pouch for cables.
+Tech GaN Charger, Power bank Use tech pouch

 The biggest pitfall is bringing "just in case" shoes.
 Shoes are the densest, most awkwardly shaped items in your kit.
 Limit yourself to two pairs: one on your feet, one in the bag.
 If you can't hike, walk, and go to dinner in those two pairs, your shoe selection is the problem, not your bag size.